MohamedHashim/dojo/tictactoe/NOTES.md

     -- ✅ Make the unit tests get success
     -- ✅ Make the component test get success

-✅ As a bot, I want a board that contains 3 columns and 3 rows, so start the game
-    -- ✅ Implement the component test for starting a game -- ✅ Implement the unit test for starting a game -- ✅ Make the unit tests get success
-    -- ✅ Make the component test get success

 ✅ Creat a component: bot place a sign in X column and X row
      -- ✅ Implement the component test for placing a sign -- ✅ Create unit for checking if it's a valid cell